freeCodeCamp/freeCodeCamp/guide/english/c/index.md

 If everything has gone well, you should see `Hello, World!` printed to the screen.

+##### Compilation and running C in Windows with Cygwin
+[*Cygwin*](htttp://www.cygwin.com) is a program that provides a *UNIX* environment for the Windows operating system.
+With *Cygwin*, one can compile and run C programs with gcc that comes with it.

+You do not need to specify the path (prepending the name of the C program with `./`) in Windows as you would in Linux and macOS.

 #### Compilation and running C with CodeBlocks
 <a href='http://www.codeblocks.org/downloads/26' target='_blank' rel='nofollow'>Codeblocks can be downloaded from here.</a>
 Make a new program with `file` -> `new` -> `file`, select C/C++ source, select C as your language, and then copy over the helloworld.c code that you read through earlier.
 Compile and run it with `Build` -> `Build and Run`.